audunru/tailwind-storybook/README.md

 ## Background

-To get Tailwind CSS and Storybook working with Create React App, you need to setup Tailwind CSS as a postcss plugin in [webpack.config.js](.storybook/webpack.config.js) and [craco.config.js](craco.config.js).
+To get Tailwind CSS working with Storybook and Create React App, you can setup Tailwind CSS as a postcss plugin in Storybook's [webpack.config.js](.storybook/webpack.config.js) and Craco's [craco.config.js](craco.config.js).